metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_replication_v2_manifest.md

 ### Optional

-- `explicit_mapping` (Attributes) The explicit mappings to use for replication which are optional.
-For Scopes and Collection replication support we can specify a set of implicit and explicit mappings to use.
-If none is specified then it is assumed to be existing bucket level replication. https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#explicit-mapping (see [below for nested schema](#nestedatt--explicit_mapping))
+- `explicit_mapping` (Attributes) The explicit mappings to use for replication which are optional.For Scopes and Collection replication support we can specify a set of implicit andexplicit mappings to use.
+If none is specified then it is assumed to be existingbucket level replication.https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#explicit-mapping (see [below for nested schema](#nestedatt--explicit_mapping))

 ### Read-Only